mtouseeb0008/Decentralized_G-drive/README.md

 # Some Screenshot

-  #User Login With Metamask
+  #User Login via Metamask

 ![Screenshot (90)](https://github.com/mtouseeb0008/Decentralized_G-drive/assets/90579981/ff52efe3-8760-4136-8e87-ec5e896dd154)

    #Dislay Image
-     - Not See the Image Beacuse Pinata have to Closed Public Gateway
+     - Not See the Image Beacuse Pinata have to Closed Public Gateway.
+You can see the image when you have to click on  alt text(see_img).

 ![Screenshot (88)](https://github.com/mtouseeb0008/Decentralized_G-drive/assets/90579981/0f523a29-fe9a-4811-a841-a523444d874d)